 Chris is one of the world’s leading tennis journalists, and having reported on the global tennis circuit since the late 1980s and written several milestone books, he is one of the world’s top two or three tennis historians.
-He commentates on radio and television, writes articles and books, lectures on tennis, acts as an after-dinner speaker and master of ceremonies, and sits on the board of the International Tennis Writers Association and the (British) Lawn Tennis Writers Association.
-He is also executive director of Tennis Radio Network, a company he founded in 1999 along with three other tennis journalists.
+He commentates on radio and television, writes articles and books, lectures on tennis, acts as an after-dinner speaker and master of ceremonies, and sits on the board of the International Tennis Writers Association and the British Tennis Journalists Association.
+He is also executive director of Tennis Radio Network, a company he founded in 1999 with three other tennis journalists.

 He has written numerous books about tennis.
 His first was ‘The Book of Tennis’ in 2002, a fan’s guide to tennis.
 He wrote the Davis Cup yearbook four years running (2004-07), and lists 2005 as his most satisfying.
 ‘That was the year Croatia won the cup,’ he says, ‘and it was more than just a tennis competition, it was an exercise in nation-building.
 As the son of a refugee, I found myself strangely connected to the fate of the Croatian team, which was made up of players who had fled the Yugoslav civil wars of the 1990s.
 Some of the interviews I did with Croatia’s top player, Ivan Ljubicic, were among the most profound and satisfying of my journalistic career.’